Image credit: Unsplash/Arthur Lambillotte

 Axle Energy Ltd British Gas Chameleon Technology (as Ivie) Easee UK Ltd (via Axle Energy Ltd) EDF E.ON Next Energy Ltd Equiwatt GivEnergy Software (via Axle Energy Ltd) 100 Green (via SMS – Solo Energy Ltd) Hildebrand Technology Ltd Hugo Energy App (via SMS - Solo Energy Ltd) Loop(via SMS - Solo Energy Ltd) Octopus Energy Ohme (via Axle Energy Ltd) OVO Energy Perse Technology Ltd Power Rewards App (via Orange Power Ltd) Scottish Power (via Equiwatt) SMS (Solo Energy Ltd) Shell Energy Retail via SMS (Solo Energy Ltd) Uswitch Ltd (via Hildebrand) Utilita Energy Ltd

-For example, if you usually use 2KWh of energy and only use 1KWh of energy during that time, you'll be rewarded for your 1KWh energy saving.
-If you don't save any energy during that time, then you'll not earn anything for that event.
-If you use more energy than usual, which can happen if you have to use appliances during the event, you won't pay any more than usual; you just won't earn any money!
+For instance, if you typically use 2KWh of energy and only use 1KWh during the DFS event, you will be rewarded for your 1KWh energy savings.
+If you don’t save any energy during the event, you won’t receive any compensation.
+However, if you use more energy than usual, which may occur if you need to use appliances during the event, you won’t incur any additional charges; you simply won’t earn any money.

-During the 2022 winter, £11 million in total was paid out to the 1.6 million participants in the scheme.
+During the 2022 winter, a total of £11 million was distributed to the 1.6 million participants in the scheme.

-Even turning off small appliances can make a difference, items such as game consoles use more electricity than you might think, taking the TV, DVD player etc off on standby will also make a saving and if you need a hot drink, only boil the exact amount of water you need.
+Turning off high-energy devices makes sense, but even turning off small appliances can make a difference.
+Items such as game consoles use more electricity than you might think.
+Putting the TV, DVD player, etc., on standby will also save.
+If you need a hot drink, only boil the exact amount of water you need.

 You can see more energy-saving tips on the blog here.